thehanriver/ESP-Skills/skills/cluster-2/14/report.md

 ## Summary

 Used the code from skill 13 and replaced the calculation part to turn voltage into distance.
 Based on the Maxbotics tutorial, created a formula that will convert mV to cm.
 Looking at the quest brief, pretty simple to wire up using the 3.3V power source.
+It still needs a bit of calibration but generally, it works.

 ## Sketches and Photos